-- 2. Open low point drain on RV to remove water in plumbing lines.
-Open both a hot and cold faucet to help drainage process. - 3.
-Open drain plug on hot water heater to drain water if unit is equipped with hot water holding tank.
+- Open low point drain on RV to remove water in plumbing lines.
+Open both a hot and cold faucet to help drainage process. - Open drain plug on hot water heater to drain water if unit is equipped with hot water holding tank

 (Contact your dealer or manufacturer for exact location of low point drain hot water heater.)
-4. Once most water has been drained from plumbing lines, turn RED, BLUE, GREEN and WHITE handles so they are at a 45 degree angle as shown.
+Once most water has been drained from plumbing lines, turn RED, BLUE, GREEN and WHITE handles so they are at a 45 degree angle as shown.

-- 5. Using "CITY WATER" inlet or low point drain, blow out plumbing lines (40 PSI max) with handles still at 45 degree angle as shown.
-This will ensure any trapped water in plumbing harness is removed. - 6.
-Close low point drain & hot water heater drain.
+- Using "CITY WATER" inlet or low point drain, blow out plumbing lines (40 PSI max) with handles still at 45 degree angle as shown.
+This will ensure any trapped water in plumbing harness is removed. - Close low point drain & hot water heater drain.

-7. Turn handles to "WINTERIZE" position.

-BLACK diverter handle should be facing right as shown.

-BLUE diverter handle should be facing left as shown.

-WHITE diverter handle should be facing down as shown.

-RED diverter handle should be facing left as shown.

-GREEN diverter handle should be facing up as shown.

-8. Connect a short section of garden hose to inlet labeled "CITY WATER CONNECTION."
+- Turn handles to "WINTERIZE" position. - BLACK diverter handle should be facing right as shown. - BLUE diverter handle should be facing left as shown. - WHITE diverter handle should be facing down as shown. - RED diverter handle should be facing left as shown. - GREEN diverter handle should be facing up as shown. - Connect a short section of garden hose to inletlebeled "CITY WATER CONNECTION."

-9. Place other end of garden hose in container holding approved winterizing solution.
+Place other end of garden hose in container holding approved winterizing solution.

-Note: A short or cut off section of garden hose Should help the pump to prime easier.
+Note: A short or cut off section of garden have.
+Should help the pump to prime easier.
+Push "PUMP" switch so that light on switch is lit.

-- 11. Pump should be running and winterizing solution should begin to flow through pump into plumbing lines and fixtures.
-(The pump will run when a plumbing fixture is open.) - 12.
-Open one plumbing fixture, keeping it open until winterizing solution appears, then close. - 13.
-Follow above procedure until all inside and outside plumbing fixtures have been winterized.
+- Pump should be running and winksizing solution should begin to flow through pump into plumbing lines and fedures.
+(The pump will run when a plumbing fedure is open.) - Open one plumbing fidure, keeping it open until winterizing solution appears, then close. - Follow above procedure until all inside and outside plumbing fodures have been winterized.